All Episodes

 And the people of the West Bank, we stopped at a couple houses in the West Bank, and the people there loved Ariel Sharon.

-And that was kind of moving too.
+And that was kind of moving, too.

-And I remember asking a young 19-year-old member of the Israeli Defense Forces, something along the lines of why other than conscription, why do you do this?
+And I remember asking a young 19-year-old member of the Israeli Defense Forces something along the lines of why, other than conscription, why do you do this?

 And he said, I want you to look over there.

-And he pointed in a direction see that that's Syria.
+And he pointed in the direction.

 And it was, you know, a couple cornfields away.